 Being a graphic designer, I of course designed a logo and built a website for Street Cats of Vis, which is an all-volunteer project dedicated to stabilizing the street cat population on the island through TNR.
 We maintain and monitor several colonies, provide foster care for the most urgent cases as resources allow, find homes for our fosters whenever possible, and are constantly trying to raise awareness about the plight of street cats.

-If you’re interested in supporting the project, you can find us on Facebook, Instagram, TikTok, Twitter and Pinterest.
+If you’re interested in supporting the project, you can find us on Facebook, Instagram, and TikTok.

 You can also order our annual fundraising calendar via our website: we ship worldwide!